The biological experience of art and music

 Dr. Alfred Tomatis, otolaryngologist, son of Humbert Tomatis, who was a professional singer, "bass noble" at the Paris opera, combining his love for singing, music and interests in clinical practice, conducted serious studies in 1991 in the University of California, at its Center for Neurobiology, working with a control group that increased its spatial IQ (Stanford Scale –Binet) by 10 points after hearing for 10 minutes Mozart's piano sonata in D major, coining the term "The Mozart Effect."
 He also discovered that certain sounds that are particularly high in vocal harmonics, will stimulate and load the cortex of the brain and nervous system with different hormones such as melatonin, dopamine, serotonin and endorphins; He is the creator of the Tomatis method or Audio-Psycho-Phonology (APP).
 His discoveries, deepen the close bonds between the ear, voice and nervous system.

-Since then, countless neurobiological and neuroelectric studies such as those conducted by Dr. Margaret Patterson and Dr. Ifor Capel, have explain that each brain center, generates impulses at a specific frequency, based on the predominant neurotransmitter that secretes, in other words, the internal communication system of the brain - its language - is based on slingshot frequency, which has led science to claim that the brain waves found in the Alpha state, from 8 to 14 Hz, allow a vibration that stimulates the production of hormones responsible for pleasure and motivation (dopamine), mood-relieving (serotonin) and happiness (endorfin), so that when we send electric energy waves in some particular Hz tuning, certain lower brainstem cells will respond, because they normally trigger hormones within a specific range of Frequency.
+Since then, countless neurobiological and neuroelectric studies such as those conducted by Dr. Margaret Patterson and Dr. Ifor Capel, have explain that each brain center, generates impulses at a specific frequency, based on the predominant neurotransmitter that secretes.
+In other words, the internal communication system of the brain - its language - is based on slingshot frequency, which has led science to claim that the brain waves found in the Alpha state, from 8 to 14 Hz, allow a vibration that stimulates the production of hormones responsible for pleasure and motivation (dopamine), mood-relieving (serotonin) and happiness (endorphin).
+Therefore, when we send electric energy waves in some particular Hz tuning, certain lower brainstem cells will respond, because they normally trigger hormones within a specific range of Frequency.

 Today it is known that the study of a musical instrument such as voice, violin, cello, etc., promotes the production of grail cells in the brain, which are responsible for neurological support for brain synapses.